 Concerns about the risk of fire have never been greater but you might be able to take more of an active role in minimising fire risk than you thought.

-If you’re responsible for commercial premises - either as a building owner, a management company or an occupier - you not only need to ensure your building has all the fire protection hardware and systems integration needed to optimise asset protection and life safety in the event of a fire; you need an emergency plan too.
+If you’re responsible for commercial premises – either as a building owner, a management company or an occupier – you not only need to ensure your building has all the fire detection systems and fire protection hardware integration needed to optimise asset protection and life safety in the event of a fire; you need an emergency plan too.